-Mid-course feedback aims to provide every undergraduate and taught postgraduate student with an opportunity to feed back during each course on what is going well, any issues, and to receive a response to feedback while the course is still running.
+Mid-course feedback is one of the ways that students can provide course feedback.
+It provides an opportunity to feed back during a course on what is going well, any issues, and to receive a response to feedback while the course is still running.

-Students should ensure that the feedback they provide remains constructive and that it does not breach the University’s Dignity and Respect Policy.
+In line with the Student Voice Policy, feedback should be given and received in accordance with the University’s Dignity and Respect Policy.
 Students should be aware of the potential for unconscious bias when providing feedback.
 Information on equality, diversity and unconscious bias